MBTA crosstown bus routes: CT3

-As of February 2022, the route has 20–22 minute headways at peak hours, 30-minute headways in the early afternoon, and 80-minute headways midday.
-It does not have evening or weekend service.
 The May 2022 draft network plan called for route CT3 to be discontinued.
-It would be largely replaced by a new – route running via Huntington Avenue, Ruggles station, Andrew station, and D Street.
-The November 2022 revised plan rerouted the replacement route via Brookline Avenue, Roxbury Crossing station, and Nubian station.
+It was to be largely replaced by a modified route 10 running to Ruggles, as well as a new – route 12 running via Huntington Avenue, Ruggles station, Andrew station, and D Street.
+The November 2022 revised plan called for route 12 to run via Roxbury Crossing station and Nubian station, leaving route 10 as the primary replacement for route CT3.